Title: Mediation on land conflicts

 Main Title: "Martina Menya shook hands with her son again"

-Description: Community paralegals bringing hope to indigent persons Main text body for sub-page
+Description: Community paralegals bringing hope to indigent persons

-Me (Martina Menya) and my family are peasant farmers and we depend on farming as our major source of livelihoods.
+My family and I are peasant farmers and we depend on farming as our major source of livelihoods.
 We have been cultivating the customary land that my late husband left us.
-However, my stepson (Okello Patrick) decided to hire out my 5-acre land to a person called Abaca.
+However, my stepson Okello Patrick decided to hire out my 5-acre land to a person called Abaca.
 Mr. Okello told me that he had decided to hire out the land in order to raise money to cater for loans that he borrowed for reasons that are not known to me.
 I did not know that my step son had the intention to grab my land.
 After realising his intention, I begged him to stop hiring my land out because I wanted to start ploughing as the rainy season sets in.
 My son denied my request and Mr. Abaca continued to cultivate the land.
-This made me depressed because even the local council one that I am supposed to run to was also part of the witnesses in the hiring of this land.
+This made me depressed because even the local council one (LC1) that I am supposed to run to was also part of the witnesses in the hiring of this land.
 Lucky enough, my daughter in-law tipped me about a man called Okello Peter who helped so many people from Anamwany with their issues.
 I approached him and explained my issues, he consoled me and pledged to organize a meeting for both parties including the Local council members.
 This made me regain some hope of recovering my land.

 Parties and mediators surveying the land